leonlinsx/minimal-mistakes/_posts/2020-02-19-ben-evans-annual.md

 However, I don't think this means we should adopt the opposite stance, and not worry about tech at all.
 Like any change, there's likely positive and negative aspects.
 Regulation should be adopted after carefully studying where tech is failing us, and it won't be easy to get right.

 To summarise, Ben took a closer look at how tech has impacted ecommerce and TV, and thought about what could come next.
 He then highlighted the incoming pressure of regulation, and the globalisation of tech's influence.
-Worries
+Worries will always exist, legislators will try to regulate, and businesses will find ways around them.

 **Footnotes**